-The only route that approaches Mt.
-Kilimanjaro from the north, Rongai route is truly one of the more remote and wild trails on the entire mountain.
+The Rongai route is the only route that approaches Kilimanjaro from the north.
+Rongai route is truly one of the more remote and wild trails on the entire mountain.
 Despite that however, this route offers trekkers plenty of advantages, making it a very appealing option for those looking for a unique experience on Africa’s tallest peak.

-Other advantages of choosing the Rongai Route include the potential to spot wildlife, including colobus monkeys, in the first few days of the climb.
+Other advantages of choosing the Rongai Route include the potential to spot wildlife, including Colobus Monkeys, in the first few days of the climb.
 The campsites are also nicely staggered out across the route, ensuring that hikers spend a similar amount of time on the trail each day.
-And since the trail goes up the north side and down the south side, travelers get a sense of what Kili looks like from different perspectives.
+And since the trail goes up the north side and down the south side, travelers get a sense of what Kilimanjaro looks like from different perspectives.